June 5th, 2024

 Five simple reasons why houses are so (remain) expensive in Bozeman.

-Reason 1.
-Availability of Land Is Low in Bozeman
+Reason 1. ⇔ Availability of Land Remains Low But is Rising in Bozeman

-Houses are so expensive in Bozeman because of the diminishing amount of land for sale in Bozeman.
+Houses are expensive in Bozeman because of the diminishing amount of land for sale in Bozeman.

-Chart 1: Consider the availability of land under ½ acre–9–in greater Bozeman–includes inside and outside city limits.
+Chart 1: The availability of land under ½ acre in greater Bozeman, which includes inside and outside city limits is rising and at 84 lots at the end of Q1 2024.

-Photo Availability of land remains low in Bozeman in 2023.
+Photo Chart 1 - Availability of land remains low in Bozeman in 2024.

-Chart 1: Availability of land remains low in Bozeman in 2023.
+Chart 1: Availability of land remains low in Bozeman in 2024 (chart is below 1/2 acre).

-Also, looking at quarter, the availability of lots under 1-acre–33–has been bouncing around below 30 since late 2020, when there were 2 lots for sale.
+Also, the availability of lots under 1-acre–98–has been rising since late 2020, when there were 4 lots for sale.

 The number of lots for sale under ½ acres began rising late-2018, peaked at the end of 2019 at 264, and has been below 175, even below 10 or less, since.